The Reason Connie Britton Quit ‘Nashville’ Revealed

 The Nashville star also opened up about Rayna’s death and Connie’s decision to quit the show during an appearance on the daytime talk show The Talk last week, where Hayden confessed that the whole situation surrounding Britton’s departure and Rayna’s death was “hard” for her to talk about.

 “It’s hard for me to even talk about it,” Panettiere said on the show when asked about how Connie quitting and Rayna’s Nashville death affected her.
 “That was also the day that, you know, she’s lying in the hospital bed.
-Her daughters are singing this song for her, and as a mother, the idea of seeing two little girls lose their mom.
+Her daughters are singing this song for her, and as a mother, the idea of seeing two little girls lose their mom.”

 “It’s hard for me to talk about,” Hayden continued of Connie leaving Nashville.
 “It really is.”